Exporting data from Litmus Email Analytics

 The reports available in Email Analytics are a great start to learning more about who is opening and reading your emails.
 Downloading the CSV file of your results puts even more actionable data in your hands.
-There are four different reports that are available for export in CSV format from your Email Analytics reports.
+There are three different reports available to export in CSV format from your Email Analytics reports.

 Exporting your reports

-If you did not include a merge tag in your tracking code, you'll still see each open, but there will be no data in the 'email_address' field.
-Similarly, if you included a campaign ID or other secondary identifier, you'll find that in the 'custom_type' column.
+If you did not include a merge tag in your tracking code, you'll still see each open, but there will be no data in the custom_id field.
+Similarly, if you included a campaign ID, custom parameter, or other secondary identifier, you'll find that in the custom_type column.

-Alternatively, you may want to send your CSV download emails to a third party email address (a personal Gmail or Outlook.com email account, for example) if you are not receiving your emails at your primary address.
-To do so, you can add your email address as a Read Only user on the account.
+Alternatively, you may want to send your CSV download emails to a third-party email address (a personal Gmail or Outlook.com email account, for example) if you are not receiving your emails at your primary address.
+An Account Holder or Admin can add your additional email address as a Read-Only user on the account.
 You'll then be able to select this address from the dropdown list when exporting your CSV.
-We also recommend adding email@example.com to your whitelist as well.

 Email client data report

 This file contains aggregated email client usage information across any email associated with your tracking code.
 This information is broken down by the mail clients used and summarizes the total number of opens Email Analytics collected for each email client.

 In the above example, we see 1,794 opens in Outlook.com when the user accessed their mail using the Internet Explorer browser, 151 opens from Apple Mail version 5, 44 opens from the default mail client on an Android device, and 2 opens from Gmail when accessed from an iPhone's browser rather than the mail app installed by default on the device.